CAA381/hands-on/exercises/B1/README.md

 ![](../../images/b/b1_9_create.png)

 6. In the pop-up screen fill the condition name to be **ApplicationStateChanged< The last three digits of your username >**.
 For example, AppHasStopped000. **You can set any other name, that you like**.
 Then click on the **Create** button.

+> If you have a lot of subscriptions and conditions, the labels help you filter later on.

 ![](../../images/b/b1_12_create_sub.png)

 7. Click on **Create Condition**